 Forward looking models have been developed for ECL parameters (PD and LGD) for all portfolios sharing similar characteristics.
 Governance of these models lies with the Risk Management Function where a strong governance process is in place around the determination of the impairment measurement methodology including inputs, assumptions and overlays.
-Any management overlays are prepared by the Risk Management Function and endorsed by the Assets and Liabilities Committee.
-During the year ended 31 December 2021 there were no significant overlays applied by management.
+Any management overlays are prepared by the Risk Management function, endorsed by the Assets and Liabilities Committee and approved by the Board Risk Committee and the Board of Directors.